Amazon Link: check prices

 - Gorgeous images.

-- A company that has been and would be around awhile
+- A company that, listen, responds and has been and would be around awhile

-It also does remote firing and viewing via iPhone and lets you transfer image to your mobile device via the Fujifilm app.
+Oh yeah, It also does remote firing and viewing via iPhone and lets you transfer images to your mobile device via the Fujifilm app.
+I love that.

-I’m not one of pour over pages and pages of specs and reviews with a microscope.
+As you can probably tell, I’m not one to pour over pages and pages of specs and reviews with a microscope.
 I DO look, for the basic useful data.
 But specs and reviews tell the whole story.
 At some point, you just gotta get out there, get your hands dirty and figure out what works best for you and got on with it.
 Enough talk!
 (Yes, I realize I’m talking now, which is technically a contradiction in terms. sigh.
 Life is not perfect.)

 3 really important (& simple) questions to ask about a camera: